• Skip to main content

 • Seasonings and Spices: Some of the basics are salt, black or white pepper, garlic powder, ground ginger, and turmeric powder.

-• Green Onions: You can use scallions as well for garnish.
+• Chives - You can use scallions as well for garnish.

 How to Make Egg Drop Soup

 1. Bring the chicken stock to a slow boil in a medium saucepan.
-If you don’t have chicken stock, you can also use water and bullion to add flavor.
-Stir in your seasonings, such as salt, garlic powder, turmeric powder, and white pepper.
+If you don't have chicken stock, you can also use water and chicken bullion to add flavor.
+Stir in your corn, and seasonings, such as salt, garlic powder, turmeric powder, and white pepper.

-2. Next, add the cornstarch and water mixture.
-Make sure to dissolve cornstarch with water and mix well, as the cornstarch settles very quickly.
-Stir the soup continuously as you drizzle in the slurry, or you’ll get clumps of cooked starch in your soup.
+2. Next, make sure to dissolve cornstarch with water and mix well, as the cornstarch settles very quickly.
+Add the cornstarch and water mixture.
+Stir the soup continuously as you drizzle in the slurry, or you'll get clumps of cooked starch in your soup.
 Use more or less starch if you like a thicker or thinner soup.
 You can also add the starch in a couple of small batches.

 3. Then add your lightly beaten eggs and stir.
 The speed at which you stir the soup when adding the egg also determines whether you get large “egg flowers” or small egg flowers (i.e. swirly bits of egg).
 Use a ladle to stir the soup in a circular motion, and slowly drizzle in the egg until you have added it all.
 Remove from the heat after you get the desired consistency.